rchiicz/B-52F/B-52F-readme.txt

 applies to the 'F' model)

-Both the front and rear main landing gear are steerable on the B-52 to allow for cross-wind landings with the quadracycle layout.
-The front gear steering is controlled via the keyboard (Ctrl-\ & Ctrl-z = Left/Right) but the rear gear is controlled by a Nasal script, which is started automatically.
+Both the front and rear main landing gear are steerable on the B-52 to allow for cross-wind take-off and landing with the quadracycle layout.
+The crab steering is controlled via the keyboard (Ctrl-\ & Ctrl-z = Left/Right) and the rear gear is controlled by a Nasal script, which is started automatically.
 While in the air, the script aligns the rear wheels for any yaw present and then on touch-down the wheels are brought into alignment with the fuselage, taking fifteen seconds to do so.
+Normal rudder controls (keys or pedals) can be used to keep on the runway during the transition.

+Crab take-off is possible by setting the crab angle on the runway, and then use normal rudder controls (keys or pedals) to align down the runway during the take off roll.

 Keyboard mapping